In one sense that is what Easter is all about – reuse, recycle, repurpose – right?

-Soon all of us will find ourselves intrigued by one of that rare breed.
-We will soon be observing the Friday we call “good.”
-It is a day when God took something that seemed broken and damaged, useless and hopeless, and turned it into a masterpiece.
-On that day, God watched a world out of control ready to throw away his gift to them, a savior.
-As they lined the streets, they yelled for Jesus’ death, “Crucify Him.
+This week, Holy Week, we will find ourselves focused on someone like that, an artist who makes masterpieces out of “broken stuff.”
+Good Friday is a day God took something that seemed broken and damaged, useless and hopeless, and turned it into a masterpiece.
+On what we now call Good Friday, God watched a world out of control ready to throw away the very gift God had given to them, a savior.
+The people yelled for Jesus’ death, “Crucify Him.
 Crucify Him.”
 They no longer saw him as the great teacher, healer and leader.
-They just wanted to get rid of him, like a pile of scrap metal or an old piece of equipment.
+They just wanted to get rid of him like a pile of scrap metal or an old piece of equipment.

-As you prepare for Holy Week, Good Friday and Easter, I encourage you to think of the three crosses on the hill called Golgotha.
-Remember it was sin that killed Jesus that day.
-The sin of those present that day, but yours and mine as well.
+As you go through this Holy Week, Good Friday and Easter, I encourage you to think of the three crosses on the hill we call Calvary.
+Remember that it was sin that killed Jesus that day.
+The sin of those who were present, but also yours and mine.
 Jesus suffered a horrible and cruel death.
 It was real pain, real blood, real thorns, and a real spear.
 It was real nails that pierced his hands and real tears that flowed down his cheeks.